List of The Inbetweeners characters: Heike

 Heike is Sophie's Dutch flatmate.
 Sophie has to share her bed so that Simon and Tara can have sex in Sophie's bed.
-In "Trip To Warwick" she is first seen when she walks into the room and meets Jay and Neil and has a very bad cold.
-She is seen later in bed with Sophie when Jay asks her for sex, but Sophie kicks him out, although not before he offers to have sex with Sophie as well.
-Heike does not live up to Jay's expectations that Dutch women are "always the filthiest", and is not seen or mentioned again after this episode.
+In "Trip To Warwick" she is first seen when she walks into the room and meets Jay (who has just told the boys that Dutch women are "always the filthiest", that when he was twelve one "shit down his arm" when he "fingered her" and told Neil that "European birds" are "filthy", "hairy" and "don't mind if you wipe it on the curtains") and Neil and has a very bad cold.
+She is seen later in bed with Sophie when Jay asks her for sex, but Sophie kicks him out, although not before he offers to have a "three-way" with Sophie as well.